 When EarlyRequest = FALSE, the first data word of a message is required to be available at the same time as the first OCP request of the message.
 Secondarily, data is supplied at the same time as the OCP request for all words of the message.

 When EarlyRequest=TRUE, the interface uses the OCP defined behavior of datahandshake=1 to decouple the request from the data.
 This allows the producing-master to send OCP requests ahead of (or at the same time as), the corresponding data.

+Since OCP datahandshake behavior is thus optional, single-request-multiple-data (SRMD) bursts are not allowed for WSI.
+All bursts are always MRMD.

 WSI OCP Profile/Configuration Parameters

 The WSI OCP profile is the aspect of the WSI that has to do with OCP configuration parameters and signal configuration.
 This section describes the concrete, complete, and unambiguous transformation from WSI WIP attributes described above, to the OCP configuration parameters inferred from those attributes.
 This transformation is implemented in automation tools.